How to Play Ladder Ball in the Yard (Rules and Scoring)

 Scoring

-As with the rest of ladder ball, players are free to change the scoring process as they see fit.
+Players can change the scoring process as they see fit.
 But in the original game, the scoring is as follows:

 • Top rung: 3 points